LucelhoSilva/LucelhoSilva/README.md

 - 🚀 Curious facts about me: I love listening to music.

-- 🧮 I participate in the GELP community (Group of Studies in Logic Programming) <a href="https://www.instagram.com/gelpunacm" target="_blank">Click Here </a>
+- 🧮 I participate in the GELP community (Group of Studies in Logic Programming). <a href="https://www.instagram.com/gelpunacm" target="_blank">Click Here </a>

 - 📊 I am very communicative, I have ease in learn new things, I love solving problems, I work very well in groups.